NSkyllas/Arctic_migrants/README.md

-# CMIP6 variables for the Arctic migrants consortium
+# Arctic migrants consortium climate data
-**Welcome to the CMIP6 climate variables interactive guide!
-Below, you can select whether you want to see all the available variables, filter them or see a NetCDF file example:**
+Welcome to the CMIP6 climate variables interactive guide!
+Here you can:
+1. See all the available CMIP6 climate variables
+2. Filter them
+3. Explore the climate variables that I have processed and delivered to the consortium WPs
+4. Get your hands on a NetCDF file example with interactive visualisations